willco-1/loan_qualifier_app/README.md

 ## License

 When you share a project on a repository, especially a public one, it's important to choose the right license to specify what others can and can't with your source code and files.
 Use this section to include the license you want to use.

+this repository is licesnced under an academic free liscense afl-3.0